WordPress and technical operations

 1

-If your priority is clear, open the matching lane.
-If it is still unclear, start with tech strategy and we map priorities before delivery begins.
+If the decision is still unclear, start with tech strategy for a written recommendation before delivery begins.
 For GDPR and accessibility obligations, start with technical compliance services.

 How an engagement runs